Why Climate Change Matters to Milwaukee

 2.25 MW Solar Landfill Project

-In March of 2020, Mayor Barrett announced the City would partner with We Energies to build eight acres of new solar on a City-owned landfill next to General Mitchell International Airport.
-This will be the largest solar installation in the City of Milwaukee.
+In March of 2020, Mayor Barrett announced the City would partner with We Energies to build nine acres of new solar on a City-owned landfill next to General Mitchell International Airport.
+This will be the largest solar installation in the City of Milwaukee, with 7,200 solar panels. .

 This project will cost the City nothing to build, support grid resiliency and emergency preparedness for the Air National Guard's 128th Air Refueling Wing, generate about $96,000 in yearly revenue for the City that will go to support additional climate action, and help Milwaukee take a major step towards our renewable energy goals.